martinberlin/cale-idf/README.md

 - [CalEPD](https://github.com/martinberlin/CalEPD) the epaper component
 - [Adafruit GFX for ESP-IDF](https://github.com/martinberlin/Adafruit-GFX-Library-ESP-IDF) My own fork of Adafruit display library
+- [EPDiy](https://github.com/martinberlin/epdiy-rotation) it's our own fork of the parallel epaper component EPDiy with only the directory structure to use it as an IDF component

 They are at the moment included without git submodules so we can develop fast without updating them all the time.
 But they are also available to be used as your project ESP-IDF components.